cheminfo/eln-docs/docs/60_cheminformatics/90_surge/README.md

 - **No allene in small rings**: Whether to disallow allenes in rings of size up to 8.
 - **No small rings common atoms**: No atom in more than one ring of length 3 or 4.

-After setting all the options, click on the `Search strucural isomers` button to generate the isomers.
+After setting all the options, click on the `Search structural isomers` button to generate the isomers.
 The results are shown in a table as shown below.

 ![Surge Results](table_isom.png)